leo27heady/TempVerseFormer/README.md

 ## Pre-trained Models

 Pre-trained models for TempVerseFormer and baseline architectures are available on the Hugging Face Hub: [https://huggingface.co/LKyluk/TempVerseFormer](https://huggingface.co/LKyluk/TempVerseFormer).
+The training logs and metrics can be found on the author's WandB: [TempVerseFormer Training Logs](https://wandb.ai/leo27heady/pipe-transformer/reports/TempVerseFormer-Training-Logs--VmlldzoxMTg3OTQ3NQ).

 Download the desired model checkpoints and place them in the `trained_models` directory, following the paths specified in the evaluation configuration files (`configs/eval`).